EvanHuang7/ai-tools/README.md

 - Click **add domain** button
 - Enter your VM static external IP address (eg. `35.209.142.39`) in **current ip** field
 - Click **update ip** button
-- Now, you can access the app with your subdomain (eg. `http://appName-yourName.duckdns.org/`)
+- You can access the app with your subdomain via only `http` (eg. `http://appName-yourName.duckdns.org/`) now

 **2 - Get a free SSL/TSL certificate (HTTPS) via Nginx and Certbot for domain name**